 Finding a swing trading strategy that works requires hard work and many hours by the computer.
 However, once you manage to find one, you will be rewarded by your efforts.
 Very few have come to the stage where they have a validated trading strategy that they can use to make money in the market.

 Just remember that no strategy lasts forever.
 The strategy you worked so hard to build will probably start to degrade as time passes by, and there is nothing you can do about it.
-The markets change all the time, and as a trader, you will have to adapt either by creating new strategies, or tweaking your current ones!
+The markets price changes all the time, and as a trader, you will have to adapt either by creating new strategies, or tweaking your current ones!

 Step 3: Finding Good Stocks to Swing Trade